slerman12/UnifiedML2old/README.md

 ## :mortar_board: Pedagogy and Research

-All files are designed to be useful for educational purposes in their simplicity and structure, and research/prototyping.
+All files are designed to be useful for educational purposes in their simplicity and structure, as well as easily extendable and amenable for research/prototyping.

 ## Note